SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

     Example: `http://{hostname}/{the Site Collection}/_layouts/15/appinv.aspx`.

     > [!NOTE]
     > The 'app' in this step refers to the workflow add-in in general and not just a specific workflow.
-Individual workflows cannot be access controlled.
-When you enable add-in permissions, you are enabling for all workflows within the Site Collection.
+Individual workflows cannot be access-controlled.
+When you enable add-in permissions, you are enabling all workflows within the Site Collection.

     For more information about setting up a workflow, see the [Blog article from Sympraxis Consulting: Looping Through Content in a SharePoint Site Workflow](http://sympmarc.com/series/looping-through-content-in-a-sharepoint-2013-site-workflow/)